umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index-v9.md

 #### SiteKey & PrivateKey

 Both of these configuration values are needed in order to use the "*reCAPTCHA V3 with Score*" field type implementing ReCaptcha V3 from Google.
-This field type is available in Umbraco Forms from v8.7+.

 You can obtain both of these values after signing up to create a ReCaptcha key here:  https://www.google.com/recaptcha/admin.